vearutop/dbcon/README.md

 First column is used for X axis, remaining columns go to Y axis.

-X axis can be a UTC datetime if values are UNIX timestamp integers and statement has a comment `-- plot:time`.
+X-axis can be a UTC datetime if values are UNIX timestamp integers and statement has a comment `-- plot:time`.

+If a statement has `-- pie` in comment, result is rendered as a pie chart.

+First column is used for the numeric value of pie slice, second is a label.

+Pie total is calculated as sum of all values, for cases of partial pie you can provide the total with `-- pie:total=123`.

 ![Example](dbcon.png)